yeleman/nosms/README.rst

 * receives incoming SMS as GET request from Kannel
 * sends outgoing SMS as GET request to Kannel

+[NEW] NoSMS can also be used with Gammu-SMSd.

 This is implemented with:
-* URL rule to receive messages in your Django configuration
+* URL rule to receive messages in your Django configuration.
 * Django management command to loop on outgoing SMS submission.

 Usage